rstms/winexec/certs/README.md

 ### This directory should include
-  - server.crt
+  - cert.pem
-  - server.key
+  - key.pem
-  - keymaster.pem
+  - ca.pem